-For the minimum weight test, the two main standards have different approach.
-Let’s take a quick look of those:
+For the minimum weight test, the two main standards have a different approach.
+Let’s take a quick look at those:

 The US Pharmacopeia (Chapter 41)

-- After the recent changes in the standard it does not refer to a minimum weigh test anymore, this has been replaced by the requirement to determinate the instrument’s minimum operating range by finding the point where the instrument’s repeatability (2 times standard deviation) is 0.10% of reading.
+- After the recent changes in the standard, it does not refer to a minimum weigh test anymore, this has been replaced by the requirement to determinate the instrument’s minimum operating range by finding the point where the instrument’s repeatability (2 times the standard deviation) is 0.10% of reading.